 CANMORE (2016).
 Ardross Castle.
 Royal Commission on the Ancient and Historical Monuments of Scotland.

 Dargie, R.L.C (2004).
 Scottish Castles and Fortifications.
 GW Publishing, Thatcham.

 MacGibbon, D and Ross, T (1887).
 The castellated and domestic architecture of Scotland from the twelfth to the eighteenth centuries.
 Edinburgh.

 Millar, A.H (1890).
 Castles and Mansions of Scotland.

 Tabraham, C (2000).
 Scottish Castles and Fortifications.
 Historic Scotland, Haddington.

 Tranter, N (1962).
 The fortified house in Scotland.
 Edinburgh.

-The ruins of a building that was once a small fortified tower house dating from the fourteenth century.
+Ardross Castle is a ruined Tower House that has been extensively plundered for its stone and reduced to a little under one storey in height.
 There are also some remains of a second building the purpose of which is unknown.
-Newark Castle is nearby and found on the coastal walk towards St Monans (heading east from Ardross).
+Both Ardross Castle and nearby Newark Castle are found on the Fife Coastal Path between Elie and St Monans (heading east from Ardross).

 Parking Option (St Monans)